 With SSL certificates, your customers will see visuals like lock icon and green address bar that indicates well-trusted encryption is in use.
 This means that they will trust your website more when they see these cues and will be more likely to buy from you.

 Without a doubt this also adds brand power and makes your website more trustworthy.

-If you don’t have the SSL certificate, a secure connection cannot be established, that means, your company information will not be digitally connected to a cryptographic key.
+Without the SSL certificate, a secure connection cannot be established, that means your company information will not be digitally connected to a cryptographic key.

 Motherboard can help you choose the right SSL certificate for your business, so you won’t scare your customers away.

 There are multiple types of SSL certificates available that start in price from as little as a couple of euro per month.

 Before Google flags your website, secure it today with SSL Certificates.